laelbarlow/amoebae/README.md

       indicates inclusion of a sequence as a representative of the query used, and '-' indicates that the sequence is too distantly related to the query to be relevant.
+    - Notes:
+        - Occasionally, temporary disruptions of NCBI servers will prevent download of files.
+If the workflow fails to download FASTA files, check the FTP download URL, and try again later.
-    - Note: If your `results/Ref_seqs_1_auto_predictions.csv` file is missing search results that you expected it to contain, then you may be using the wrong protein FASTA file for one or more reference genomes.
+        - If your `results/Ref_seqs_1_auto_predictions.csv` file is missing search results that you expected it to contain, then you may be using the wrong protein FASTA file for one or more reference genomes.
 Check that you have specified the relevant URLs in the `config/genomes.csv` file and/or correctly named the relevant FASTA files in your `resources/local_db_files` directory.

 5. Configure the organization of output plots.